barsoom/review/README.md

 ## TODO

-### Remaining todos before we can use this :)

-* Workflow
-  * [x] Test and write backend for comment buttons
-* Github hooks
-  * [x] Add websocket handing of new commits/comments
-  * [x] Deploy review-on-review on heroku
-  * [x] Connect github hooks to the demo app and the production app
-  * [x] Add github hook for ping
-  * [x] Add github hook for comments
-  * [x] Add github hook for commits
-    - [x] Ignore non-master commits
-* Minor missing UI
-  * [x] Add commits-to-review-count text and links on commits page
-  * [x] Add all-commits-reviewed-banner
-  * [x] Add all-comments-resolved-banner
-  * [x] Fix styling differences, if any
-  * [x] If there is time: Only open links on clicking outside of buttons or start review
-    - Slightly tricky to do, in Elm it seems better to handle all that using Cmd's rather than disabling other events onClick
-* API
- * [x] Unreviewed commits API for our internal dashboard `/api/v1/unreviewed_commits` returns `{ count: 1/0, oldest_age_in_seconds: 1/nil }`, see <https://github.com/henrik/remit/blob/master/app/controllers/api/v1/unreviewed_commits_controller.rb>
-* [x] Set maintenance on remit, copy the database to review, set `REDIRECT_TO_OTHER_REMIT_URL` on remit to redirect to review.

-### Later

 * [x] Be able to hide reviewed commits?
 * [ ] Show a helpful message when settings are not filled in.
 Also hide "to review" stats until name exists.
+* [ ] Add proper getting started docs and example install like remit has
+* [ ] Attempt to fetch more info on authors when comments arrive and we don't already have their name/email.
 * [ ] Find out how to handle dates in tests properly for the api tests
-* [ ] Attempt to fetch more info on authors when comments arrive and we don't already have their name/email.
-* [ ] Add proper getting started docs and example install like remit has
-* [ ] Limit auto-reload on deploy as much as possible (e.g. only on data format or client code changes)
 * [ ] Use shasum checking for downloads in CI
 * [ ] Figure out how to test the auth\_key check in UserSocket
 * [ ] Possibly make phantomjs part of the phoenix.server in dev
 * [ ] Cache the last build step
 * [ ] Maybe: Extract a mix package for `render_elm` and maybe a npm for the ujs, or remove both
-* [ ] Display gravatar in settings (didn't do it to start with since we have no other js gravatar code yet and it's not strictly needed)

 ### Make the tools better